 The GTEC Team

-Skilled program coordinator and team builder with an education leadership background.
-Experienced in municipal zoning processes and negotiations.
+Todd is a skilled program coordinator and team builder with an education leadership background and experience in municipal zoning processes and negotiations.
 Todd is also the Development Manager for a 170 Ha sustainable community development on the Sunshine Coast of British Columbia that is focused on creating a new community that is socially, economically, and environmentally sustainable.

-Experienced high-performance building and sustainability consultant with a strong project management and business development background.
-Well versed in the implementation of sustainable building and sustainable community projects.
-Knowledgeable in the development, testing, verification, demonstration and implementation of advanced building and renewable energy technologies.
+Alberto is an experienced high-performance building and sustainability consultant with a strong project management and business development background.
+He is well versed in the implementation of sustainable building and sustainable community projects and knowledgeable in the development, testing, verification, demonstration and implementation of advanced building and renewable energy technologies.